Drug information provided by: Micromedex

 Check with your doctor right away if you or your child have abdominal or stomach pain, cramping, or burning, black, tarry stools, constipation, diarrhea, heartburn, indigestion, nausea, or vomiting of blood or material that looks like coffee grounds.
 These may be symptoms of a serious stomach or bowel problem.

 Serious skin reactions can occur with this medicine.
-Stop using this medicine and check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.

 If you or your child have diarrhea or vomiting, drink plenty of water or fluids to keep your body hydrated.

 This medicine may cause some people to become dizzy.
 Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.